hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 You can also do the same for dataframes and matrices, although with larger datasets it is not advisable.
 Instead, it is better to save the contents of a list component to a variable (as we did above) and further manipulate it.
 Also, it is important to note that when indexing vectors we can only **access one component at a time**.
 To access multiple components of a list, see the note below.

 > Note: Using the single bracket notation also works wth lists.
 The difference is the class of the information that is retrieved.
-Using single bracket notation i.e. `list[1]` will return the contents in a list form and *not the original data structure*.
+Using single bracket notation i.e. `list1[1]` will return the contents in a list form and *not the original data structure*.
 The benefit of this notation is that it allows indexing by vectors so you can access multiple components of the list at once.

 ***

 **Exercise**

-Add something here on:

-1. inspecting lists
+1. Let's practice inspecting lists.
+	- Create a list named `random` with the following components: all_data, metadata, age, list1, samplename, number.
+	- Print out the values stored in the `samplename` vector.
+	- From the `all_data` component of the list, extract the number of counts for geneX for `samplename= 'C2'`.

 2. Adding names to the components of the list
 3. index by names on lists